Cricklade: Motto, blooms and twinning

-Saxons Rest controversy

-In 2009 Cricklade Town Council (with help from Cricklade Bloomers) built a town garden on an open space near Waylands called Saxons Rest, which included two large flagpoles.
-This caused controversy among residents of the High Street, who considered their view across the open space would be spoilt and there would be noise from the halyards on the poles.
-The build went ahead despite a significant number signing a petition against it.
-The majority of opinion was against the flagpoles, considering them a needless and pretentious feature.
-Once built, the consensus became that it was an attractive feature and enhanced the area.
-The overriding feeling had been that the town's funds would be better directed elsewhere, for instance to prevention of crime and vandalism in the town, which was rising.
-The open space behind the garden is a scheduled monument, as this is the location of the Saxon town walls, although they are no longer visible.

 Business and economy

 Cricklade Business Association represents the local business community and has close links with other non-profit organisations, such as the Rotarians, the Waylands Trust, and the charity that runs the leisure centre.

-Cricklade's many public houses include the Vale, the Old Bear, the White Hart, and the Red Lion.
-Drinks are also sold at the White Horse Members' Club and the leisure centre.
 An above-average proportion of the ward population ward was retired at the time of the 2011 census.

 There is a local museum in Calcutt Street run by the Cricklade Historical Society, housed in a former Baptist chapel.
 T. R. Thomson of Costorphine was a long-time resident of Cricklade and a moving spirit behind the establishment of the society.
 His book Materials for a History of Cricklade and various articles have enhanced the study of local history in the town.

+Media

+Local news and television programmes are provided by BBC South and BBC West on BBC One, and by ITV Meridian and ITV West Country on ITV1.
+Television signals can be received from either the Oxford or Mendip TV transmitters.

+Local radio stations are BBC Radio Wiltshire on 103.5 FM, Heart West on 97.2 FM, Greatest Hits Radio South West (formerly Sam FM) on 107.7 and Swindon 105.5, a community based radio station, broadcasts from its studios in Swindon on 105.5 FM.

+The Swindon Advertiser and Gazette and Herald are the local newspapers that serve the town.